croef/MountNTFSForMac/README.md

 1. open /Volumes
 Have Fun!

-## How to show the drive in your desktop
+## How to show the device in your desktop
 1. run `ln -s /Volumes/your_device_name ~/Desktop/your_device_name`

 ##  使用说明